 The empresa has thirty workers

-In order to write and say most Spanish numbers after 30, we will first have to learn the tens, that is “TREINTA”, “CUARENTA”, “CINCUENTA” and so on.
-These words are the basis to form Spanish numbers 30-100.
+In order to write and say most numbers in Spanish after 30, we will first have to learn the tens, that is “TREINTA”, “CUARENTA”, “CINCUENTA” and so on.
+These words are the basis to form numbers from 30 through 100.
 For number in between 30 and 40, for instance, we will write the ten e.g. TREINTA, then we will add the conjunction “Y” in the middle and finally a digit from 1 to 9.

 As an example, the number “thirty-four” is composed of the ten TREINTA and the digit CUATRO so we can write this number as “Treinta y cuatro”.
 Notice that unlike Spanish numbers like “VEINTIUNO”, we must write the numbers independently so writing “TREINTAYCUATRO” would be incorrect.
-Below, you can read and listen to some sentences using a few Spanish numbers 30-100.
+Below, you can read and listen to some sentences using numbers in Spanish from 30 to 100.
 Check how the rules we explained are applied in the examples.

 TREINTA Y CINCO – Treinta y cinco razones para estudiar español